 Command Line Tools

-Tools like ImageMagick or FFMpeg, often used by developers and IT professionals, offer command-line options for conversion.
-These tools are powerful, flexible, and can be integrated into scripts for automated processes.
-Command-line tools shine in scenarios requiring batch conversions or when specific parameters need to be set for the conversion.
+Tools like ImageMagick and FFMpeg, commonly used by developers and IT professionals, provide command-line options for image conversion.
+These tools are powerful and flexible, allowing integration into scripts for automation.
+Command-line tools are particularly useful for batch conversions or when specific parameters need to be set during the conversion process.

 Browser Extensions and Plugins